gitblit/fathom/fathom-site/docs/layout.md

 }
 ```

 !!!
-Note
+Warning "Note"
-    The *application.package* setting affects Java classes but not configuration files.
+    The *application.package* setting affects Java classes, not configuration files.
 These will still be loaded from the `conf` resource directory of your classpath.